EliHeuman/atm/README.md

 The GitHub ATM Project is part of weeks 15 of the MIT xPRO Full Stack Development with MERN course.

 ## Description of the Project
 Creating a react app and adding Bootstrap to this project helped speed up production and styling.
-The project has two pages linked by a Navbar.
-The landing page has a Bio, and a short video, and the projects page showcases the projects I worked on during the past weeks at the MIT course.
+The project has an ATM machine App the ATM options are deposit and withdraw form an account.
+If you try to withdraw more than the account balance the submit button will not work.